Richard Kiefer: Execution

 Kiefer's first death warrant decreed that he would be executed on January 31, 1961, but eight hours before that execution took place, the Indiana Supreme Court stayed the execution.
 His attorney filed an appeal, but the rest of the Supreme Court declined to consider it, and the then-Governor of Indiana, Matthew E. Welsh, signed Kiefer's second death warrant for the execution to take place on June 14, 1961.

 On June 15, 1961, at 12:04 AM, Richard Kiefer began the walk, unassisted, to Indiana's electric chair.
 The warden of the Indiana State Prison in which Kiefer was executed, Warden Ward Lane, described Kiefer as having been emotionless at the execution.
 The voltage began at 12:11, and Kiefer was pronounced dead at 12:15 after receiving six jolts of electricity.
-He was 40 years old.
 Kiefer was the first person to be executed in Indiana's electric chair since murderer Robert Watts in 1951, and was the last until Steven Judy was executed in 1981.